Get insider access

 7.5 Wired Gaming

 The SteelSeries Arctis 1 Wireless are good wired gaming headphones.
-They're comfortable, have accurate audio reproduction, and have a decent overall microphone performance.
+They're comfortable, have accurate audio reproduction, and have decent overall microphone performance.
 Unfortunately, they might not perform the same on your head as they do on others, so your experience may vary.
-They're compatible with all gaming platforms when used wired and come with the needed cables.
+When used wired, they're compatible with all gaming platforms, and they come with the needed cables.

 Pros